 - A permanent public address system and lighting system through the grounds.

-- Two sets of male/female washrooms, plus an attendant washroom with a baby change station, all wheelchair accessible.
+- Two sets of male/female washrooms, plus an attendant washroom with a baby change station, all accessible.

 - Access to municipal water supply for sanitary and fire purposes.